This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 - Remove cookies from the oven and cool them on a wire rack to room temperature.
 Keep cookies in an airtight container until ready to decorate.

-Making the fondant poinsettia
+Make the fondant poinsettia flowers

 - Knead and roll some red fondant thin.
 Cut out 12 teardrop petals for each poinsettia.
 Keep them covered as you form the flowers.